D0m1s/Clocker/README.md

 ## Features
 - Shift saving in files
 - Shift deletion
-- Summary of all shift time worked!
+- Summary of all shift time worked

 - Export shift data as Excel spreadsheet (.xlsx)
 - Clock in progress persists through app and phone restarts